 - a.
 Names of committee members; - b.
 Name and title/position of respondent; - c.
 Description of the allegations of research misconduct; - d.
-A summary of the inquiry process utilized;

-- e.
-Inventory of evidence reviewed; - If federal funds are involved, identification of grant numbers, applications, contracts and publications that list PHS or other federal support; - Basis for the committee's recommendations for each allegation; and - h.
-Any comments on the draft report by the respondent.
+A summary of the inquiry process utilized; - e.
+Inventory of evidence reviewed; - f.
+If federal funds are involved, identification of grant numbers, applications, contracts and publications that list PHS or other federal support; - g.
+Basis for the committee's recommendations for each allegation; - h.
+Any comments on the draft report by the respondent; and - The policy and procedure on research integrity and misconduct.

-10. Notification to the Respondent and Opportunity to Comment
+9. Respondent's Opportunity to Comment

 The RIO shall notify the respondent as to whether the inquiry found an investigation to be warranted, and include a copy of the draft inquiry report.
 The respondent has the opportunity to review and provide comment on the draft committee report.
-Any comments must be provided within 10 days of receipt of the draft report.
+Any comments must be provided within 10 days of receipt of the draft report for consideration.
 The inquiry committee will consider the comments of the respondent and may revise the draft report as appropriate.
 Any written comments provided by the respondent must be attached to the final inquiry committee report.
-The final inquiry committee report with all attachments must be submitted to the VPRTT and RIO.
+The final inquiry committee report with all attachments must be submitted by the inquiry committee to the VPRTT and RIO.

-11. Institutional Decision
+10. Institutional Decision